 Michael The Archangel.
 Masterwort.
 The Holy Ghost.
 Angelica.
-It has a number of names, is usually about 8 ft tall, purple, looks like it came out of a Doctor Suess book, and is just as fascinating as it sounds.
-It's taken me the better part of six years to find this plant.
+It has a number of names, is usually about 8 ft tall, purple, looks like it came out of a Doctor Suess book.
+It took me the better part of six years to find this plant.
+In this post I'll share what I've learned about it, and how you can cook with angelica yourself.

 There's lots of different plants in the family of angelica (over 60), but for my purposes here, I'm speaking about common wild angelica, which in Wisconsin and Minnesota where I hunt should be Angelica atropurpurea.